What is AI as a Service & 7 Best Platforms to Accelerate Innovation

 - User-based

-Artificial Intelligence can classify data on a larger scale, provided that a data classification outline and criteria are clearly defined.
+Data can be classified on a larger scale using artificial intelligence, provided a data classification outline and criteria are clearly defined.

 Related Reading